-VA Traineeships/Mountain Region Speech and Hearing Traineeships cochlear implant program.
+VA Traineeships, Bristol Regional Speech and Hearing Center, and Mountain Region Speech and Hearing Center Traineeships are available for students after their first year in both the audiology and speech-language pathology programs.
+These Traineeships offer experience related to adult and pediatric populations and Mt.
+Region offers a Pediatric traineeship with their cochlear implant program.
 There are specific requirements for each traineeship in terms of hourly commitments, assignments, and beginning and ending dates (for example, the traineeships are administered on the facility's schedule, not ETSU's).
 Application announcements are available in the Spring of your first year.
 These traineeships are competitive and application must be made.
 Students should request information about traineeships from Dr. Louw or Dr. Marc Fagelson.